Unexploded ordnance: United Kingdom

 UXO is standard terminology in the United Kingdom, although in artillery, especially on practice ranges, an unexploded shell is referred to as a blind, and during the Blitz in World War II an unexploded bomb was referred to as a UXB.

 Most current UXO risk is limited to areas in cities, mainly London, Sheffield and Portsmouth, that were heavily bombed during the Blitz, and to land used by the military to store ammunition and for training.
 According to the Construction Industry Research and Information Association (CIRIA), from 2006 to 2009 over 15,000 items of ordnance were found in construction sites in the UK.
 It is not uncommon for many homes to be evacuated temporarily when a bomb is found.
-1,000 residents were evacuated in Plymouth in April 2007 when a Second World War bomb was discovered, and in June 2008 a 1,000 kg bomb was found in Bow in East London.
+In April 2007, 1,000 residents were evacuated in Plymouth when a World War II bomb was discovered, and in June 2008 a 1,000 kg bomb was found in Bow in East London.
 In 2009 CIRIA published Unexploded Ordnance (UXO) – a guide for the construction industry to provide advice on assessing the risk posed by UXO.

 The burden of Explosive Ordnance Disposal in the UK is split between Royal Engineers Bomb Disposal Officers, Royal Logistic Corps Ammunition Technicians in the Army, Clearance Divers of the Royal Navy and the Armourers of the Royal Air Force.
 The Metropolitan Police of London is the only force not to rely on the Ministry of Defence, although they generally focus on contemporary terrorist devices rather than unexploded ordnance and will often call military teams in to deal with larger and historical bombs.

 In May 2016, a 500 lb bomb was found at the former Royal High Junior School in Bath which led to 1,000 houses being evacuated.
 In September 2016, a 500 kg bomb was discovered on the seabed in Portsmouth Harbour.
 In March 2017, a 500 lb bomb was found in Brondesbury Park, London.
 In May 2017, a 550 lb device was detonated in Birmingham.
 In February 2018, a 1100 lb bomb was discovered in the Thames which forced London City Airport to cancel all the scheduled flights.
 In February 2019, a 3 in explosive device was located and destroyed in Dovercourt, near Harwich, Essex.

-On September 26, 2019, Invicta Valley Primary School in Kings Hill was reportedly evacuated after an unexploded WW2 bomb was discovered in its vicinity.
+On 26 September 2019, Invicta Valley Primary School in Kings Hill was reportedly evacuated after an unexploded World War II bomb was discovered in its vicinity.